dell/csm-docs/content/docs/FAQ/_index.md

 - [Dell Container Storage Module for Replication](../replication/#supported-operating-systemscontainer-orchestrator-platforms)
 - [Dell Container Storage Module for Resiliency](../resiliency/#supported-operating-systemscontainer-orchestrator-platforms)

-The supported distros for the Dell EMC CSI Drivers are located [here](../csidriver/#supported-operating-systemscontainer-orchestrator-platforms).
+The supported distros for the Dell CSI Drivers are located [here](../csidriver/#supported-operating-systemscontainer-orchestrator-platforms).

 ### How do I get a list of Container Storage Modules deployed in my cluster with their versions?
 The easiest way to find the module version is to check the image tag for the module.
 For all the namespaces you can execute the following: